 DENTAL HEATH = BALANCE

 Another huge factor is teeth.
 I recently went to Florida to further my knowledge and become a graduate of the Horsemanship Dentistry School.
 This was so important for me as I have always known there was a connection between what was happening in the mouth and the soundness in the body but I needed more information.
 What I learned was so mind blowing.
 An imbalance in the teeth will create an imbalance in the jaw that would translate to an imbalance in the neck, shoulders and feet.
 An imbalance on the front end will affect the hind end and so on.
-It becomes a cascade effect, and the best part is when I am able to feel an imbalance in the mouth and ask the owner something like: “does he have trouble bending to the left when you ride?”
-The owner usually looks at me with wide eyes and asks how I knew that.
+It becomes a cascade effect, and the best part is when I am able to feel an imbalance in the mouth, correct it and see a direct improvement in how the horse moves or behaves.
 Horses are so innately in tune with themselves that even just a slight dental problem can have a big effect.
 The dentistry school I went to teaches manual balancing without the use of sedation so that you can watch the horse respond to the changes you make.
 I have never quite done anything else as intimate and rewarding with my horses as putting my hand inside their unrestricted mouth.
 With no speculum to protect me, and no sedation to alter their state of mind, I can remove any sharp points inside their mouths and watch them lick and chew and feel the area with their tongue.
 That is usually followed by them pressing their head into my chest with thanks.
 No joke, this just gets my heart pumping.

 EXERCISE = MUSCLE